|

 notes

-include full diagrams and explanation of the mechanisms and the 'molecular' equation and reaction conditions
+include full diagrams and explanation of the mechanisms of alkanes and the 'molecular' equation and reaction conditions

 and other con-current reaction pathways and products are also explained.